RMKD/GettingStartedWithVR/docs/Scripting.md

 Now, switch back to the editor and hit play.
 If you Console tab is visible, you should see one message from `Start` and hundreds from `Update`.
 When you are getting a lot of repeat messages, you can collapse them into a single message by toggling `Collapse` on the Console tab.

 To get a sense of how `Update` can be used, lets introduce a counter variable.
-Declare a
+Declare a simple counter variable:

 `float myVariable = 0;`